A Helmholtz-type decomposition for the space of symmetric matrices: Introduction

 Throughout this paper, we will use the convention that $L^{2}$, $\mathbf{L}^{2}$ and $\mathcal{L}^{2}$ are the space of square integrable scalars, vectors and symmetric matrices respectively on $\mathbb{R}^{3}$ with respect to Lebesgue measure.
-We will also use the convention that $\mathcal{S}^{3\times 3}=\left\{S\in \mathbb{R}^{3\times 3}: S_{ij}=S_{ji}, 1\leq i,j \leq 3\right\}$ will refer to the space of symmetric, real-valued matrices.
-The main spaces of symmetric matrices arising in our study of the structure of the strain constraint space are strain matrices, Hessians, multiples of the identity matrix, trace free matrices, divergence free matrices, and divergence squared free matrices.
+We will also use the convention that

+will refer to the space of symmetric, real-valued matrices.
+The main spaces of symmetric matrices arising in our study of the structure of the strain constraint space are strain matrices, Hessians, scalar multiples of the identity matrix, trace free matrices, divergence free matrices, and divergence squared free matrices.
 We will first define the space of divergence free vector fields and the space of gradients, and then proceed to define each of these spaces of matrices.

 \begin{definition} We will now define the spaces of matrices listed above, as well as an ``adjusted'' identity space, and the space of gradients and divergence free vector fields.